-The learning and teaching provision on the Criminology and Sociology programme is aligned with the University's Learning, Teaching and Assessment Strategy 2015-2020, supporting the principle that you are co-creators of your own learning and providing the skills and understanding required for you to manage that learning.
+The learning and teaching provision on the Criminology with Policing Study programme is aligned with the University's Learning, Teaching and Assessment Strategy 2015-2020, supporting the principle that you are co-creators of your own learning and providing the skills and understanding required for you to manage that learning.
 The programme's modules offer small-class sizes, student choice about the materials and issues used to complete the assessments and teaching methods that enable active student participation in learning (both as individuals and in groups), with regular provision of formative feedback on those activities.

 The programme is designed to produce graduates, who have a strong capacity for critical sociological thinking and empirical analysis.
 Students will develop an array of skills through core modules on theory and methods.
 The teaching will be mainly student-led.
-As noted in section 5 above, the content is divided into broad thematic strands: Criminology, Sociology, academic skills and research methology; and professional practice.
+As noted in section 5 above, the content is divided into three key areas: 1) Criminology, 2) Policing and 3) Skills, Research and Professional Practice.
 Cutting across these are the three levels, which are used as three main stages of development within the learning and teaching.
 A description, by level, is as follows:

-- Level 4: to understand the nature of Criminology and Sociology, particularly in their interdisciplinary nature, the range of skills and abilities required for professional practice, and the basic methods required and for criminological and sociological research; - Level 5: to practise those disciplines; - Level 6: to gain enough expertise in those disciplines to propose creative blends or hybrid innovations, in line with industry, agency, or sector requirements.
+- Level 4: to understand the nature of Criminology and Police Studies, particularly in their inter-disciplinary nature, the range of skills and abilities required for professional practice, and the basic methods required and for research; - Level 5: to practise those disciplines; - Level 6: to gain critical expertise in Criminology and Police Studies and be able to apply this to a range of contexts.

 Programme-Level Assessment takes place at Level 4.
 This is delivered through a 2-week practical project, scheduled before the placement.
-It integrates the learning for this level and helps identify the progressive Level structure of the programme.
+It integrates the learning for the level and helps identify the progressive Level structure of the programme.
 At Level 6 the Professional Research Project performs an equivalent integrative and demonstrative function.

 Level 6 provides scope for individual self-directed project work, preparing you for graduate-level employment or further professional study.
-This includes a 40-credit module (SOC 6044 Professional Research Project), which provides you with an opportunity to develop your academic interests through independent learning.
+This includes a 40-credit module (SOC 6044 Professional Research Project), which provides you with an opportunity to develop your academic interests through independent learning or a 40 credit Social Project (SOC 6004 Independent Social Project), which combines academic research with a social project aimed at making a difference to people's lives.